wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 **Status: Work in progress.** Currently tidying up code comments and adding examples of use for [Bitcoin](https://github.com/bitcoin/bitcoin) and [Elements](https://elementsproject.org/) then i'll see how it works with [c-lightning](https://github.com/ElementsProject/lightning).

+**dotnetcoreDynamicJSON-RPC.cs** - the actual code you can copy into your own project to wrap RPC calls.
+**Program.cs** - an example program using the code with explanations of how it works.

 ### Overview

 There are a few great C# .NET based RPC wrappers for the Bitcoin daemon (bitcoind) available.
 As far as I have found they are all strongly typed/are .NET based.